LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 #### Vehicle stops

-Some services publish details of mobile libraries such as lunch breaks, or the time they leave and arrive at the depot.
-This would add interesting possibilities for providing more information about how the mobile library is operated, with potential for greater route optimisation from the data.
+Some services publish details such as lunch breaks, or the time mobile vehicles leave and arrive at the depot.
+This could add interesting possibilities for providing more information about how the mobile library is operated.

 #### Cancellations

-If the data were updated in 'real-time' it would be possible to add the capability of late-notice cancellations of the service.
-This could be done using a field for cancellation dates.
+If the data were updated in 'real-time' it would be possible to add last-minute cancellations of the service.

 #### Real-time GPS data

-A further real-time data option would be to include coordinates of the current position of the mobile library vehicle.
+A further real-time data option would be to include coordinates of the position of the mobile library vehicle.
 This would provide the opportunity to provide estimated arrival times, and to alert users to delays.

 ---